Cray-HPE/docs-csm/install/update_ncn_firmware.md

          https://127.0.0.1:12443
          https://127.0.0.1:13443

-   1. Login with the default credentials.
+   1. Log in with the default credentials.
    2. On the _Left_, select "Firmware & OS Software"
    3. On the _Right_, select "Upload Firmware"
    4. Select "Remote File" and "Confirm TPM override", and then choose your firmware file: